Shengw3n/Shengw3n.github.io/_posts/2023-07-03-UBC_Courses.md

 	- Bi-weekly MATLAB labs

 - Exams:
 	- 2 midterm and 1 final.
-The midterms are ok but the finals were super super super hard.
+The midterms were ok but the final was super super super hard.

 - Study Recommendations:
 	- Same as MATH 100